kfischer-okarin/digital-garden/notes/someday.md

   - Rhythm of War
   - The Lost Metal (one more time)
   - Tress of the Emerald Sea
+- Ray Bradbury
+  - The October Country: Stories
+  - The Illustrated Man

 ## Non-Fiction
 - [Incerto Series by Nassim Nicholas Taleb](https://www.amazon.co.jp/dp/B07WZK6Z9N)